bbopt/NOMAD.jl/README.md

     result = runopt(eval,param)

-The object of type *results* returned by `runopt` contains information about the run.
+The object of type *nomadResults* returned by `runopt` contains information about the run.